navsheelbiral/expo-router-bottom-top-full-page-navigation/README.md

 ## 🧭 Expo Router 101: A Complete Guide to Bottom Tabs, Top Tabs, and Full-Page Navigation

 This repository contains the example used in my blog.
-To understand it better, have a read [here](https://medium.com/technogise/expo-router-101-a-complete-guide-to-bottom-tabs-top-tabs-and-full-page-navigation-0e9f3673cd34).
+To understand it better, have a read <a href="https://medium.com/technogise/expo-router-101-a-complete-guide-to-bottom-tabs-top-tabs-and-full-page-navigation-0e9f3673cd34" target="_blank">here.</a>

 ### 🚀 Run the application